Pigges/simple-spv-client/README.md

 A simple SPV client that aims for easy integration primarily with LBRY Hub servers.

+> The client isn't perfect.
+It can and will break if your input isn't correct.

 To see what methods that the SPV will answer on, check [this website](https://electrumx.readthedocs.io/en/latest/protocol-methods.html).
 This client doesn't try to decode the data recieved, rather it gives you the raw JSONRPC that the SPV replied with.